How can I learn more about being a Marianopolis parent?

 What resources are available to students?

-Marianopolis students have a plethora of resources to help them reach their highest potential and almost all of them are free.
-They can book appointments with academic advisors to discuss current or university studies; counselors are available to discuss their career choices or personal matters.
+Marianopolis students have many resources to help them reach their highest potential and almost all of them are free.
+They can book appointments with academic advisors to discuss current or university studies; psychologists are available for personal and career counselling.
 The Learning Resources Center helps students with everything from English writing skills to finding a peer tutor for support with coursework.
 Librarians help boost research and citation skills.
 It is up to each student to seek these resources and ask for help.

 How many hours a week should my child devote to school work?